MikolajKocik/Claude-AI-MCP/README.md

 - Do not commit secrets.
 Use environment variables or a secrets manager.
 - Scope Azure roles and permissions minimally.
 - Rotate keys and credentials regularly.

-## License
-TODO: Add license information or reference the LICENSE file if present.